 -

-2In a large bowl, sift together flour, cocoa powder, sugar, baking soda, baking powder, and salt.
+2In a large bowl, whisk together the flour, sugar, cocoa powder, baking powder, baking soda, and salt.

 -